-The Industry Representative (national and international)
+The External Representative (national and international)

-The industry representative reviewer is an equal member of the Team and takes part in all aspects of review.
-This representative brings a particularly valuable perspective which can inform and enrich discussions.
+The external representative reviewer is an equal member of the Team and takes part in all aspects of review.
+The external representative brings the 'third mission' perspective which can inform and enrich discussions.
 By way of example, they may have specialist knowledge of some of the following areas:

-- external expectations of graduate skills and competencies - issues and trends in industry or the wider community - quality assurance practices in other sectors - good management practices in other sectors
+- External expectations of graduate skills and competencies - Issues and trends in industry or the wider community - The external perception of the institution and its activities - Knowledge of the area identified in any specific enhancement themes for the review - Quality assurance practices in other sectors - Good management practices in other sectors